BVI company formation

 Key corporate features

-- Shelf company availability – Yes
+- Availability of Shelf Companies: Yes

-- Double Taxation Treaty Access – No
+- Double Taxation Treaty Access: Not applicable

 Share capital or equivalent

-- Permitted currencies – Any
+- Permitted Currencies: Any

-- Minimum paid up – US$1
+- Minimum Paid-Up Capital: US$1

 Directors

-- Minimum number – One
+- Minimum Number of Directors: One

-- Local required – No
+- Local Director Requirement: Not required

-- Corporate Directors Permitted – Yes
+- Allowance for Corporate Directors: Yes

 Shareholders

-- Minimum number – One
+- Minimum Number of Shareholders: One

 Company secretary

-- Required – Optional
+- Secretary Requirement: Optional

 Accounts

-- Audit requirements – No
+- Audit Requirement: No

 Other